aws-samples/aws-panorama-samples/SemanticSegmentation/README.md

-# Panorama Semantic Segmentation Example
+# AWS Panorama Semantic Segmentation Example

 This is an end to end example that shows how to use a semantic segmentation model to segment the image into its respective classes.